Change Management Vs. Project Management

 4. Responsibilities & training

-Since Change Managers and Project Managers handle different types of work, the roles also tend to be different.
-This means that the training process for each manager will be different and the areas of expertise will also be diverse.
+Since Change Managers and Project Manager's roles handle different types of work, they tend to be different.
+This means that each manager's training process will be different, and their areas of expertise will also be diverse.

 In most cases, Project Managers start their careers by slowly developing expertise in a specific field.
 And as they gain experience & knowledge, they start leading the projects.
 Moreover, Project Managers nowadays hone their skills using the PMP or Project Management Professional certification.

-On the contrary, Change Managers or management experts usually come from specific backgrounds in management consulting or communication.
+On the contrary, Change Managers or management experts usually come from specific management consulting or communication backgrounds.
 Change Managers tend to have a deeper understanding of how high-level organizational decisions are undertaken, which can directly affect the employees, customers, and vendors.
 Since there’s no specific course in Change Management, most Change Managers out there build their expertise by earning the PMP or any other Project Management certification for themselves.

 5. Reporting procedure

-When it comes to reporting, the procedure followed by either of the two management processes is different.
-For instance, in Project Management, the Project Manager will report directly to the stakeholder or the project sponsor.
+Regarding reporting, the procedure followed by either of the two management processes is different.
+For instance, the project manager reports directly to the stakeholder or the project sponsor in project management.

 But, when it comes to Change Management, the situation is two-sided.
 On some occasions, the Change Manager will report to the project sponsor directly.
 And on other occasions, the Change Manager may have to report to the Project Manager, especially if the Change Manager is working with a Project Manager in large-scale projects.